 Tonight I walked in the rain and passed two small boys sleeping on the ground under the awning of a convenience store, wrapped around each other’s tiny bodies, covered in cardboard boxes.
 Oh, my heart.

 I was bitten by a dog 2 weeks ago, on a small island in Thailand.
 It’s a pretty wild panic that rises up inside of you, the first time you are forced to examine your fears around mortality and the fragility of life.

 When I spend long stints of time wandering the world by myself, I often find myself reflecting on the nature of human attraction.

 Especially as a woman who enjoys spending time alone, getting hit on becomes a regular experience.
 I am under no illusion that it’s because I am special by any means.
 It just happens.
 Especially if you are even a little bit warm and friendly.
 The circumstance does, however, make me wonder about this human dance of attraction, and how I am wired differently than this… (and i know i am not alone)

 The neatest thing about traveling alone in a foreign country is that it forces you to grow some serious life hacking skills.
-It forces you to expand.
-It forces you to handle your shit and deal with circumstances that are inevitably out of your comfort zone.
+To handle your shit and navigate outside of your comfort zone.

 Today as we walked the beach near our house in northern California, we came upon a dying young harbor seal, beached high on the sand.